 Pulpotomy is done when the crown remaining of the injured tooth is not enough to hold the temporary materials for restoration to protect the exposed pulp.
 After cleaning and preparation of the pulp, the filling materials are seated to seal all the margins in the tooth.
 A crown restoration with dental bonding procedures is the next restorative step.
 Root canal therapy is not necessary if pulpotomy is done well.

 Pulpectomy is the procedure of saving the tooth with necrosis or nonvital pulp.
-The pulpectomy along with root canal treatment are methods to try for restoring the tooth with mentioned conditions.
+The pulpectomy along with root canal treatment are methods to try to restore the tooth with mentioned conditions.
 It is the method to try instead of extraction of the tooth which challenges treatment procedures in the future.

 Serious outcomes of dental injury